dokku/dokku/docs/nginx.md

 ## Customizing the nginx configuration

-> New as of 0.4.0.
+> New as of 0.3.10.

 Dokku currently templates out an nginx configuration that is included in the `nginx-vhosts` plugin.
-If you'd like to provide a custom template for your application, you should copy the existing template - ssl or non-ssl - into your application repository's root directory as the file `nginx.conf.template`.
-The next time you deploy, Nginx will use your template instead of the default.
+If you'd like to provide a custom template for your application, there are a few options:

+- Copy the existing template - ssl or non-ssl - into your application repository's root directory as the file `nginx.conf.template`.
-> New as of 0.3.10.
+- Create a template file in `/home/dokku/APP` named one of the following:
+  - `nginx.conf.template` (since 0.3.10)
+  - `nginx.conf.ssl_terminated.template` (since 0.4.0)
+  - `nginx.ssl.conf.template` (since 0.4.2)

-You may also place this file on disk at the path `/home/dokku/myapp/nginx.conf.template`.
-If placed on disk on the dokku server, the template file **must** be owned by the user `dokku:dokku`.
+> If placed on disk on the dokku server, the template file **must** be owned by the user `dokku:dokku`.

 For instance - assuming defaults - to customize the nginx template in use for the `myapp` application, create the file `nginx.conf.template` in your repo or on disk with the with the following contents: